 Official register of malaria-free countries

 Since the early 1960s, WHO has maintained an official Register of areas where malaria elimination has been achieved.
-In all, 34 countries and territories have been certified and entered in the WHO official register as having eliminated malaria with specific measures.
+In all, 33 countries and territories have been certified and entered in the WHO official register as having eliminated malaria through specific measures.
 The most recent additions are the United Arab Emirates (2007), Morocco (2010), Turkmenistan (2010) and Armenia (2011).
 The Maldives was certified by WHO as malaria-free in 2015 but has not been added to the WHO official register as of yet.
 Three countries, recently started this certification process: Argentina, Kyrgyzstan and Sri Lanka.

 - From malaria control to malaria elimination: a manual for elimination scenario planning (2014)